During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 Azure Sentinel is a cloud-native Security Information Event Management (SIEM) and Security Orchestration Automated Response (SOAR) solution.
 Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.

-In this article, I will share with you how to monitor Azure AD guest users’ accounts with Azure Sentinel.
+In this article, we will share with you how to monitor Azure AD guest users’ accounts with Azure Sentinel.

 In This Article